 Natural diamonds are formed from pure carbon at a depth of around 100 miles below the Earth's surface.

+manufacturers.
 The first synthetic method is known as 'high pressure, high temperature', or HPHT for

 short.
 This method is the closest thing to the diamond production process that occurs naturally within

-the Earth, and involves subjecting graphite (which is made from pure carbon) to intense heat and pressure.
+the Earth, and involves subjecting graphite (which is made from pure carbon) to intense heat and

-with an intense pulse of electricity.
+an intense pulse of electricity.
 This process takes just a few days and results in a gem-quality

 diamond.
-Unfortunately, this type of synthetic diamond is not as pure as a natural diamond,
+Unfortunately, this type of synthetic diamond is not as pure as a natural diamond, because

 Using this process, manufacturers can grow a perfect sheet of diamond overnight.